Bee-Lab/BeelabPaypalBundle/Resources/doc/index.md

     }

     /**
-     * The route configured in "return_route" (see above) should point there */ public function completedPaymentAction(Request $request) {
+     * The route configured in "return_route" (see above) should point here */ public function completedPaymentAction(Request $request) {